Óscar Fornés

-Óscar Fornés López (born 2 March 1983) is a Spanish footballer who plays for Callosa Deportiva CF as a goalkeeper.
+Óscar Fornés López (born 2 March 1983) is a Spanish former footballer who played as a goalkeeper.

 Club career

 Born in Benicarló, Province of Castellón, Valencian Community, Fornés finished his youth career with local club Villarreal CF, and made his senior debut with amateurs UD San Mateo in the 2002–03 season.
 The following year, he joined CD Castellón B.

 In the summer of 2004, Fornés signed with Elche CF, being initially assigned to the reserves in the Tercera División.
 On 17 June 2006 he played his only professional match, starting in a 2–2 Segunda División away draw against Real Valladolid.

 Fornés competed in the Segunda División B but also in the fourth tier the following years, representing Villajoyosa CF, CF Gavà, Caravaca CF, Benidorm CF, CD Teruel and UE Olot.
 With the latter side, he achieved promotion to division three in 2013, appearing in 28 games and conceding only 21 goals during the campaign.